sshekar15/game/README.md

+#trapped- supposed to be trapped in invisable maze
+#godot

 # WASD to move
 #its broken so i have no clue
 #supposed to be a invisble maze but life hates me